Slow Travel in Indonesian Borneo

 Into the narrower waterways

 One moment stood apart from the main route.
 Leaving the larger boats behind, we took a canoe into narrow waterways — quiet, enclosed, almost completely still.
 The forest closed in.
 Sound shifted.
 Movement slowed further.
-Compared to the river, which can feel busy despite its scale, this felt like stepping fully into the interior.
-It was here that the sense of being deep inside the rainforest truly arrived.

 A note to return